Four opportunities to win a visit.

 Over the course of the next few months, we will be offering 4 unique opportunities* to win an all-expenses paid trip for 2 to Sitka, Alaska.
 There, you'll join the Sitka Salmon Shares team to explore our community and its surrounding environs.
 The trip will take place June 9-14, 2019.
 What are the opportunities you might ask?:

 Announced August 15th, 2018 (this opportunity is now closed--keep an eye out for next years contest!): Win our recipe contest!
-Our 2018 Member Recipe Contest champion will be prized one pair of tickets.
+Our 2018 Member Recipe Contest champion was member Dan Pell of Madison, WI.
+Check out his recipe here, and check out the inspiration for it here!
 Not bursting with culinary inspiration?
 Have no fear.
 There are three more ways:

 Announced October 1, 2018 (this opportunity is now closed): Sign-up during early enrollment for our 2019 CSF.
 Enroll for next years community-supported fishery before November 1st via our members-only early-enrollment page, and enter to win a pair of tickets.

-Announced November 1, 2018 - Participation deadline is 12/9 at midnight: #GuessToGo2018!
+Announced November 1, 2018 - Participation deadline is 12/9 at midnight (this opportunity is now closed): #GuessToGo2018!
 Can you guess the weight of this gigantic halibut?
-Here's how you can participate in this trip giveaway:

 *Disclaimer: No purchase is necessary to be privy to any of these opportunities.
 If you'd like to enter into our trip drawing, but are choosing not to enroll, you can still do so by emailing email@example.com.